 How quickly can I achieve FIRE?

 The answer to this lies with how much you’re able to save each year.
-For many, they’re able to achieve FIRE between 10 years and 20 years time.
+For many, they’re able to achieve FIRE between 10 years and 20 years’ time.
 Achieving financial independence isn’t a sprint – it’s a marathon.
 Having high savings rates simply means you’ll be able to FIRE sooner.
-Be sure to check out our FIRE Calculator to see how quickly FIRE can be achieved.

 How much money do I need to FIRE?